 Finetune your mobile content

 Smartphone screens are small.
 On that screen, text gets truncated and wrapped in a seemingly never-ending stream of paragraphs.
 Users have to scroll endlessly.
 Text on a mobile screen has the potential to give any web designer a headache.
 But the design – and use – of text is of crucial importance to the success of your site.
 If your site is unreadable or just plain ugly, people will not read your 1,000-word article.
-Hell, maybe not even your 100-word summary.
+Well, maybe not even your 100-word summary.
 Fix your typography.

 People read a lot on their smartphones, but you have to make it as easy as possible for them to do so.
 You also need to make sure that your content is up to scratch.